chmllr/mineral.js/README.md

 # README

-Mineral.js is a yet another Lisp on JS started as an exercise after reading the "Roots of Lisp" paper by Paul Graham.
+Mineral.js is a yet another Lisp on JS started as an exercise after reading "The Roots of Lisp" paper by Paul Graham.

 ## Differences with Lisp